 Richard M. Trosch, MD

 Richard M. Trosch, MD received his undergraduate degree in Psychology from the University of Michigan’s in Ann Arbor.
 He received his medical degree at Wayne State University School of Medicine.
 Dr. Trosch completed his internship in Internal Medicine at Henry Ford Hospital and a residency in Neurology at the Yale School of Medicine in New Haven, Connecticut, where he served as senior chief resident.
 He completed fellowship training in movement disorders at the Neurological Institute of New York at Columbia University School of Medicine, where he served as a fellow of the Dystonia Medical Research Foundation and as an Engel Fellow of the Parkinson’s disease Foundation.
-Dr. Trosch is a fellow of the American Academy of Neurology, the Movement Disorders Society, and the Parkinson’s Study Group.
+Dr. Trosch is a fellow of the American Academy of Neurology and a member of the Movement Disorders Society and the Parkinson's Study Group.
 He is a Diplomate of the American Board of Neurology and Psychiatry and is board certified in Neurology.
 He is a member of the attending staff at William Beaumont Hospital in Royal Oak and Providence Hospital in Southfield, Michigan.

 Dr. Trosch’s research interests include Parkinson’s disease, Alzheimer’s disease, Drug-induced psychosis, tardive dyskinesia, Restless legs syndrome and other movement disorders.
 He has authored and coauthored numerous scientific journals articles that have been published in The New England Journal of Medicine, Neurology, the Journal of the American Medical Association, Movement Disorders, and the Journal of Clinical Psychopharmacology.
 He has been selected as one of “The Best Doctors in America”.